Bladder Conditions and Symptoms

-If you have been diagnosed with incontinence problems, you can use the side menu on the right of the page to find out more information about your specific condition or problem.
+If you have been diagnosed with incontinence problems, you can use the bladder menu to find out more information about your specific bladder condition or problem.
 If you have not been diagnosed by a health professional, the following questions about your symptoms should help you find the information you are looking for.

 Many of these symptoms can be caused by a condition called Overactive Bladder.

 - Do you have a sudden urge to go to the loo or are unable to hold on and reach the toilet in time?
 You may have Urgency or Urge Incontinence

 - Do you find you need to go to the loo very often and more than 8 times a day?
 This may be Frequency

 - Do you often need to get up during the night?
 You may have Nocturia

 - Do you wet the bed at night?
 You may have Nocturnal Enuresis